FardinA143/Computing-Cluster/README.md

 ## Wiki
-You can find a wiki with the classes and methods of the project [here](https://computing-cluster.fardinarafat.tk/).
+You can find a wiki with the classes and methods of the project <a href="https://computing-cluser.fardinarafat.tk/" target="_blank">here</a>.
+Docs generated with Doxygen
 > [!NOTE]
 >  As mentioned previously, the wiki is written in Spanish.